'Coldest air in a generation' hits the Midwest. Officials warn of almost instant frostbite

 North Dakota residents told to avoid roads

 In North Dakota, authorities issued a "no travel" advisory for the state's northeast region, warning motorists to stay off the road in those areas due to zero visibility from blowing snow.
-The region includes Grand Forks and surrounding areas.
+The region includes Grand Forks and its surroundings.

-The North Dakota Highway Patrol said it also issued a travel alert for southeast North Dakota due to blowing snow.
+The North Dakota Highway Patrol also issued a travel alert for southeast North Dakota due to blowing snow.
 Cities included in the travel alert are Fargo, Casselton and surrounding areas.

 "A travel alert means conditions are such that motorists can still travel in these areas, but should be advised of changing conditions.
 Motorists are encouraged to wear seat belts, reduce speeds and drive according to the conditions," it said.